Don’t sink your finances — consider these factors before getting a boat loan

 5. How often you’ll use the boat

-According to the U.S. Coast Guard, the average boat in the U.S. is only operated for 54 days a year.
-If you’re thinking about using your boat occasionally during Spring Break or summertime, taking on thousands of dollars worth of debt and other expenses may not be worth it.
+According to the U.S. Coast Guard, the average boat is only used 54 days a year.
+If you’re thinking about using your boat occasionally during Spring Break or summertime, taking on thousands of dollars worth of debt may not be worth it.

 You may be better off renting a boat for specific occasions.
 Although renting isn’t cheap, it will save you money on insurance costs, maintenance and other fees.